near/docs/docs/1.concepts/abstraction/chain-signatures.md

 ### A Contract for Chain Signatures
 A deployed smart contract is used to request signatures for transactions on other blockchains.

-The contract has a method called `sign` that takes two parameters:
+The contract has a `sign` method that takes two parameters:
   1. The `payload` (transaction) to be signed for the target blockchain
-  2. The `path` that identifies the account we want to use to sign the payload.
+  2. The `path` that identifies the account you want to use to sign the payload.

 For example, a user could request a signature to `send 0.1 ETH to 0x060f1...` **(payload)** using the `ethereum-1` account **(path)**.